A refresher course on an adjustable rate mortgage

 Now that rates have increased more and more borrowers are looking at the advantages of an adjustable rate mortgage (or ARM for short).
 There are several types of these available, and the borrower needs to understand what he is signing up for and the pro’s and con’s of making such a decision.

-Once upon a time, the most common ARM was the 1-yr type that adjusted annually.
+Once upon a time, the most common adjustable rate mortgage was the 1-yr type that adjusted annually.
 The problem with that was the lack of uncertainty after the first year was up.
 The rate and payment could adjust upwards and do very quickly.

 The last several years a more popular and stable mortgage product has pretty much replaced the 1-year ARM.
-Most ARM’s today are fixed for five or seven years before they adjust.
+Most ARM’s today are fixed for five or seven years or even ten before they adjust.
 This gives the borrower a bit more time with a sure thing for a interest rate.

 These loan programs are generally known as 5/1 or 7/1 ARM’s.
 This means they are fixed for five or seven years and adjust once a year thereafter.
 The loans have a 30-year amortization and are generally tied to an index known as the 1-year LIBOR.